 The APEC Business Travel Card provides streamlined entry to several regional countries for Australians who travel frequently in the Asia-Pacific region for trade and investment.
-Visit the Department of Immigration and Border Protection website for details.
+More information is availabel from the Department of Home Affairs.

 Some countries have specific entry and exit requirements, including compulsory vaccinations.
-Remember to also check the visa requirements of countries you might be transiting on your way to your final destination.
-The contact details of foreign missions in Australia can be found on the Department of Foreign Affairs and Trade website.
+Check the visa requirements of all the countries you might visit, including those you transit through on your way to your final destination.
+The contact details of embassies, high commissions and consulates in Australia can be found on the Department of Foreign Affairs and Trade website.

 More information on Australian passports can be found on the Australian Passport Office website or by calling the Australian Passport Information Service on 13 12 32 in Australia.

 Being a national or citizen of more than one country is called dual nationality.

 Some countries offer citizenship to people who marry their citizens, or to persons whose parents or grandparents were born in that country.